zieben46/cmvcrud/app_test/dbadminkit_interactions/acceptance_testing_dbadmitkit.md

 This document outlines how to implement acceptance testing for the `dbadminkit` project, following Dave Farley’s best practices from Test-Driven Development (TDD).
 Farley’s approach tests **what** the system does (its behavior) rather than **how** it does it (its implementation), evaluating the system in life-like scenarios from an external user’s perspective in production-like environments.
 His four-layer acceptance testing model—**Test Case**, **Domain-Specific Language (DSL)**, **Protocol Driver**, and **System Under Test**—is adapted here for `dbadminkit`, which manages data transfers between Databricks and Postgres (e.g., bulk 20M record loads, incremental SCD Type 2 syncs).

-We’ll use Docker to simulate a production-like Postgres environment and leverage Python’s `pytest` framework to execute these tests, integrating with the CLI entry point in `dbadminkit.cli.py`.

 ## Farley’s Four-Layer Acceptance Testing Model

 ### 1. Test Case (Executable Specification)